copremesis/api_braintree/api.md

 #### where do we stand with gems?

-As you travel through the ruby world you role may be anywhere from:
+As you travel through the ruby world your role may be anywhere from:

 + gem user
 + gem contributor